Tob-iee/OpenVINO_installation_with_bashscript/README.md

-The script was created to mainly to automate the installation of openvino tool kit based on a the peopleDetection authored by ajudges.
+This script is to automate the installation of openvino toolkit for computer vision applications.

 Run "chmod +x OpenVINO_installation.sh" on your terminal  to give the system permission to execute a the peopleDetection.sh script